mjordan/larkm/README.md

 `curl -v -X PATCH "http://127.0.0.1:8000/larkm/ark:12345/s1fde97fb3634b" -H 'Content-Type: application/json' -d '{"ark_string": "ark:12345/s1fde97fb3634b", "who": "Jordan, Mark", "when": "2020", "policy": "We will maintain this ARK for a long time."}'`

-Including `where` in the request body will result in an HTTP `409` response with the message `'where' is automatically assigned the value of the ark string and cannot be updated.`
+Including `where` in the request body will result in an HTTP `409` response with the message `where` is automatically assigned the value of the resolvable ARK and cannot be updated directly.

 Note that while you can provide a full 32-character UUID as the "identifier" when you create an ARK, you cannot use the same UUID identifier in the request URL to update that ARK.
 You can only use the exact ARK string to update an ARK.